sed-jackob/Election_Analysis/README.md

 ## Election Audit Summary
 This script can be modified to work for any state election.
 Below are two modifications that can be implemented:
-1. Prompt user to enter the state's name to be analyzed.
-The script will then open and process the required state (provided that the data for that state is available in the Resources folder as *"state_name.csv"*) then write results to a text file named *"state_name_results.txt"*
+1. Prompt user to enter the state's name to be analyzed:
-2.
+    - There must be a seperate *csv* file for each state's election data in the *Resources* folder
+    - Below is pseudocode for this:
+        - state_to_analyze = input_from_user + ".csv"
+        - file_to_load = join path for "Resources" and state_to_analyze